lf-lang/lf-lang.github.io/blog/2025-09-18-decentralized-consistency.md

 Consistency problems may arise when a federate receives data from two or more federates, as it is the case of the `AutomaticEmergencyBraking` reactor.
 The controller expects to receive input from both sensors at times 0ms, 100ms, 200ms, etc. Let's consider as an example the case where the remote connection between the controller and the radar has a slightly larger delay than that between the controller and the lidar.
 The lidar input will then always arrive slightly earlier than the radar one.
 When the controller receives the lidar input, should it process the data immediately, or should it wait for the radar input to come?
 Sensor fusion requires consistency: if the controller processes the input from the lidar and then the radar data comes, the control action elaborated upon the arrival of the lidar data does not take into account both sensors, even though it should.
 Hence, in our use case, the `AutomaticEmergencyBraking` reactor needs to wait for both inputs before processing new data.

-In our application, we aim to process all incoming data with the same logical time to realize sensor fusion.
-Hence, we set `maxwait = forever` to _indefinitely wait_ for the radar input before processing the radar.
+In our application, if we aim to process all incoming data with the same logical time to realize sensor fusion, then we can set `maxwait = forever` to _wait indefinitely_ for the radar input before processing the radar.
+Note that this might not be a good choice in this example because if a fault causes one of the sensors to stop sending messages, the ADAS system will stop working.
+Hence, in practice, we will probably want a smaller value for `maxwait`, and we will want to add fault detection and mitigation to the application.
+Fault handling will be addressed in a later blog.
+Here we assume no such faults.

 #### Availability challenge
-However, setting `maxwait` to `forever` creates problems when only the lidar input is expected (50ms, 150ms, 250ms, etc): the controller cannot process that input until an input from the radar comes, because `maxwait` will never expire.
+Even without faults, however, setting `maxwait` to `forever` creates problems when only the lidar input is expected (50ms, 150ms, 250ms, etc): the controller cannot process that input until an input from the radar comes, because `maxwait` will never expire.
 For example, if the single lidar input comes at time 50ms, it has to wait until time 100ms before being processed.
 If that input was signaling the presence of a close object, the detection would be delayed by 50ms, which may potentially mean crashing into the object.
 The automatic emergency braking system must be available, otherwise it might not brake in time to avoid collisions.
 The ideal `maxwait` value for maximum availability in the time instants with only the lidar input is 0, because if a single input is expected, no wait is necessary.

 Summing up, consistency for sensor fusion requires `maxwait = forever` when inputs from both sensors are expected, while availability calls for `maxwait = 0` when only the lidar input is coming.
 The two values are at odds, and any value in between would mean sacrificing both properties at the same time.

 ### Dynamic adjustment of `maxwait`
 The knowledge of the timing properties of the application under analysis enables the _a priori_ determination of the time instants when both inputs are expected and those when only the lidar has new data available.
-Lingua Franca allows to dynamically change the `maxwait` in the reaction body using the `lf_set_maxwait` API, that takes as input parameter the new `maxwait` value to set.
+Lingua Franca allows to dynamically change the `maxwait` in the reaction body using the `lf_set_fed_maxwait` API, that takes as input parameter the new `maxwait` value to set.
 This capability of the language permits the automatic emergency braking federate to:

 * start with `maxwait` statically set to `forever`, because at time 0 (startup) both sensors produce data;
 * set `maxwait` to 0 after processing both inputs with the same logical time, because the next data will be sent by the lidar only;
 * set `maxwait` back to `forever` after processing the radar input alone, because the next data will be sent by both sensors.